The Hidden Costs of Poor Product Information Management

 The Hidden Costs of Mis-Managed Product Data

-The immediate consequences of poor product information management often seem minor.
-In fact, it may take considerable time before management realizes that the business is not achieving sales objectives because of poor product information management.
-These costs start small and snowball into significant issues whose impact reveals itself in poor sales.
+The immediate consequences of poor information management often seem minor.
+In fact, it may take considerable time before management realizes that the business is not achieving sales objectives because of poor records management practices.
+These costs start small and snowball into significant issues whose impact reveals itself in poor sales and slow decision making.

-The problem is that the hidden costs permeate various aspects of business operations, from day-to-day processes to long-term strategic goals.
+The problem is that the hidden costs permeate various aspects of business operations, from day-to-day processes to long-term strategic goals, making it difficult for decision makers to regain control.

 1. Operational inefficiencies

-One of the most immediate consequences of poor product information management is increased operational inefficiencies.
+One of the most immediate consequences of bad information management is increased operational inefficiencies and reduced productivity.
 Manual interventions become the norm as employees scramble to correct errors, update information, and resolve customer inquiries arising from inaccurate product details.
-This constant firefighting consumes valuable time and resources.
+This constant firefighting consumes valuable time and resources, leading to wasted time across the organization.

 The constant firefighting inevitably increases the costs of running the business.
 Every manual correction, every customer return, and every delayed shipment due to incorrect information adds to the operational burden.
 Some of the costs you’ll see go up include overtime pay for employees, restocking fees, and shipping expenses.
-Moreover, the time spent resolving issues related to poor product information diverts resources away from strategic initiatives, hindering overall business growth.
+Moreover, the time spent resolving issues related to poor product information diverts resources away from strategic initiatives, hindering overall business growth and creating missed opportunities.

 For instance, marketing materials cannot be produced on time, sales teams are ill-equipped to engage with customers, and distribution channels face delays in stocking and shipping products.
-The cumulative effect is longer time-to-market, resulting in potential revenue loss and a weakened market position.
+The cumulative effect is longer time-to-market, resulting in potential revenue loss and a weakened market position that erodes competitive advantage.

 2. Negative customer experience

-Poor product information directly translates to a subpar customer experience.
+Poor information directly translates to a subpar customer experience.
 When customers encounter inaccurate or inconsistent information, frustration and confusion inevitably follow.
 Simple questions about product features, compatibility, or dimensions can become insurmountable obstacles when the provided information is unreliable.
-This leads to a growing sense of dissatisfaction.
+This leads to a growing sense of dissatisfaction and negative customer behavior.

 A direct consequence of these frustrations is increased negative reviews and returns.
 Customers who receive products that don’t match their expectations are more likely to express their disappointment publicly through online reviews.
-Negative reviews, mainly when not adequately addressed, damage your brand’s credibility, which deters potential customers.
+Negative reviews, mainly when not adequately addressed, damage your brand’s credibility, which deters potential customers and reduces the overall value proposition.

 Beyond the immediate financial costs, a high return rate can also have a long-term impact on customer loyalty.
-Customers with an unpleasant return experience are less likely to make future purchases, leading to a decline in repeat business.
+Customers with an unpleasant return experience are less likely to make future purchases, leading to a decline in repeat business and reduced costs from customer lifetime value.

 3. Regulatory and compliance risks

-Poor product information management can lead businesses into trouble with authorities and established norms.
-One of the primary risks is the possibility of legal penalties.
-Many industries are subject to strict regulations regarding product labeling, safety information, and disclosure of specific product characteristics.
+Poor information management can lead businesses into trouble with authorities and established norms.
+One of the primary legal and compliance risks is the possibility of legal penalties and compliance violations.
+Many industries are subject to strict regulatory requirements regarding product labeling, safety information, and disclosure of specific product characteristics.

-For instance, in the industrial equipment sector, failing to list products’ safety specifications or operational limits accurately can result in hefty fines.
+For instance, in the industrial equipment sector, failing to list products’ safety specifications or operational limits accurately can result in regulatory fines.
 On the other hand, manufacturers may attract legal action from regulatory bodies when they share incomplete or inaccurate information about machine capabilities or safety features.
-Even in less regulated industries, misrepresenting product features or capabilities can set a company up for lawsuits from consumers or regulatory agencies.
+This lack of control over sensitive information can also lead to data breaches if proper access controls aren’t in place.
+Even in less regulated industries, misrepresenting product features or capabilities can set a company up for lawsuits from consumers or regulatory agencies, potentially exposing intellectual property to legal discovery.

 Perhaps even more damaging than legal penalties are product recalls necessitated by inaccurate or incomplete product information.
-When crucial product details are mismanaged, it can lead to situations where products in the market don’t meet safety standards or perform as advertised.
-In such cases, companies may have to issue a recall.
+When crucial product details are mismanaged through poor records management practices, it can lead to situations where products in the market don’t meet safety standards or perform as advertised.
+In such cases, companies may have to issue a recall and potentially destroy records to prevent further distribution.

 The financial impact of a product recall can be enormous.
 It involves not just the cost of retrieving and replacing the product but also potential compensation to affected customers, legal fees, and the expense of corrective advertising campaigns.

 Beyond the financial aspect, product recalls can severely damage a company’s reputation.
 In the age of social media and instant messaging, news of a recall spreads quickly, potentially tarnishing a brand’s image for years to come.
-This reputational damage can take away huge chunks or a total loss of market share and possibly make it impossible to launch new products.
+This reputational damage can take away huge chunks or a total loss of market share and possibly make it impossible to launch new products, eliminating any competitive advantage the company once held.

 4. Analytical challenges

 Most businesses rely on business intelligence (BI) to make decisions.
 This is crucial because, to these organizations, even the most mundane decision could generate repercussions reverberating across the entire business.
-Organizations can make excellent decisions only when depending on accurate insights.
+Organizations can make excellent informed decisions only when depending on accurate insights and reliable information.

-However, poor product information management creates significant analytical challenges, resulting in misguided decisions.
+However, poor information management creates significant analytical challenges, resulting in misguided decisions and slow decision making.
 When data is inaccurate or incomplete, it skews the analysis, leading to faulty conclusions and strategic missteps.
+Decision makers struggle to extract actionable insights from poor information, creating missed opportunities across the business.

 For example, consider a scenario where ABC Inc.’s (the power tools manufacturer we met earlier in the introduction) product information database inaccurately reports the sales figures of their industrial drill presses due to incorrect product categorization.
 As a result, the company’s management might mistakenly believe that a particular model is underperforming and decide to discontinue it.
 However, the issue could be related to mislabeling or poor categorization rather than product quality or market demand.
 This misinterpretation could lead to the unnecessary discontinuation of a profitable product line, resulting in lost revenue and market share.